They have not done so since. I am very happy about that.

 He blamed his malaprops on hanging around Casey Stengel and Yogi Berra so much in the Mets’ early days.
 But when he did call a home run correctly, it was with a variation on the classic theme: “That ball is going, it is going, it is gone, goodbye!”
 And he paid one of the great tributes to a player, when he cited the fielding of the Phillies’ 1970s center fielder: “Two-thirds of the Earth is covered by water.
 The other third is covered by Garry Maddox.”

-A bout with Bell's palsy left him with a noticeable speech impediment, and as he reached the age of 80, his workdays were cut back, but into the 2010s, he still did Met games on Friday nights.
-As the Mets' radio booth is named for Bob Murphy, their TV booth is named for Kiner.
+A bout with Bell’s palsy a few years back left him with a noticeable speech impediment, and as he reached the age of 80, his workdays were cut back, but he still does Met games on Friday nights.
+As the Mets’ radio booth is named for Bob Murphy, their TV booth is named for Kiner.
 The Pirates retired his Number 4, the Mets elected him to their team Hall of Fame, and he was elected to the Baseball Hall of Fame.
-He died in 2014, at age 91, and was, deservedly so, one of the game's most revered figures.
+He died earlier this year at age 91, and, deservedly so, one of the game's most revered figures.

 Dee was married to Ossie Davis, who, among his own many acting achievements, did many of the voiceovers, including some concerning Jackie, for Ken Burns’ Baseball miniseries.
 Until her death earlier this year, Ruby lived in New Rochelle, New York, only 18 miles from Rachel Robinson in Stamford, Connecticut.